jacobahtan/smb.io/iot/README.md

 From the mobile phone, you have the option to configure an IoT platform (SAP Cloud Platform IoT 2.0 / Leonardo 4.0) to stream IoT data.

 Make sure you have completed the prerequisite before applying the following steps.
-1. Git clone or download the contents in this page's folder (/smb.io/iot).
+1. Download the contents in this page's folder (/smb.io/iot).

 2. Prepare a cordova package to your own namespace identifier using terminal / command prompt.
 > Syntax as follows: